Body cavity bomb

 A body cavity bomb (BCB) is an explosive device hidden inside the body of a person in order to commit a suicide attack.
-While this concept has been used many times in fiction, it is almost unknown in real life.
-A body cavity bomb is only known to have been used once, in a failed assassination attempt.

-A hypothetical further elaboration of the concept in the form of a surgically implanted explosive device has been the subject of speculation, but no such device has ever been found in real life.
+Although this is a common plot device in fiction, very few instances of this are known to have occurred in real life, with only one publicly documented case.

 2009 attack on Prince Muhammad bin Nayef

 In August 2009 Abdullah al-Asiri, the younger brother of Ibrahim al-Asiri (Al Qaeda in the Arabian Peninsula's chief bomb-maker), tried to assassinate a Saudi prince, Muhammad bin Nayef, with an improvised explosive device that had been inserted into his rectum and anal canal.

 On 27 August 2009, Asiri queued up at Mohammed bin Nayef's palace in Jeddah as a "well-wisher," a tradition in the kingdom during Ramadan.
 He exploded the device (perhaps with a mobile phone), killing himself, but only lightly injuring bin Nayef (who was protected from the full force of the blast by Asiri's body).
 Assisted by his older brother, Ibrahim al-Asiri, he had hidden a pound (about 0.45 kg) of PETN plastic explosives in his rectum and anal canal, which security experts described as a novel technique.
 Asiri had passed through a metal detector and remained in the security of the Prince's bodyguards for over 24 hours before gaining the audience.
 "I did not want him to be searched, but he surprised me by blowing himself up," said Mohammed bin Nayef.
 The Saudi Gazette reported on October 22, 2009, that a Yemeni named Rayed Abdullah Salem Al Harbi assisted Asiri in preparing for his suicide mission.

+According to the American defense official Michael G. Vickers, a laparoscopic surgeon had helped Abdullah's brother Ibrahim al-Asiri implant explosives inside suicide bombers.
+This surgeon was killed in 2012.